themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 <h3>Laparoscopy + Biopsy Specimens</h3>

-This the only <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">definitive diagnostic tool</a> for confirming endometriosis!
+This the <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">only definitive diagnostic tool</a> for confirming endometriosis!
 Laparoscopy is also considered the gold standard of treatment for the disease.

 <h3>Lab Testing</h3>

-Lab testing cannot be used to test for endometriosis.
+Lab testing <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">cannot be used</a>  to test for endometriosis.
 For example, a patient cannot have their blood, urine, or saliva tested to confirm the disease.

-Endo found

-There are currently no known diagnostic biomarkers

- that can be used to diagnose endometriosis.
+There are currently <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">no known diagnostic biomarkers</a>that can be used to diagnose endometriosis.
 While there have been over 50 biomarkers studied, none have had universal success.
-There is continued interest in this field with recent research emerging on possible markers including anti-mullerian hormone (AMH)
+There is continued interest in this field with recent research emerging on possible markers including <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">anti-mullerian hormone (AMH)</a>  and concurrent measurements of CA125, syntaxin-5 and laminin-1.

-(endofound)

-and concurrent measurements of CA125, syntaxin-5 and laminin-1.
 Further studies are needed to know if these are useful markers in diagnosing endometriosis.

+<h3>Imaging Testing</h3>

+Imaging testing can be helpful a tool but it <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">cannot be used for diagnosis</a>.
+Imaging testing includes computed tomography (CT), magnetic resonance imaging (MRI), and ultrasounds.
+While diagnostic testing can be helpful for presurgical planning, they do not provide clear evidence of endometriosis and cannot be used to confirm the disease.
+Due to misinformed healthcare providers, it is common to have a pelvic ultrasound and MRI before undergoing laparoscopic surgery.

+<h3>Clinical Diagnosis</h3>

+There has been an increased interest in accepting and treating a clinical diagnosis of <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">unproven endometriosis</a>.
+While avoiding surgery would be ideal for many patients, medical treatment without a definitive diagnosis has its own dangers and <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">limitations</a>.
+Unfortunately, big pharma has aligned itself with this movement to promote the use of hormonal suppression as “treatment”.
+There are clear limitations and risks to using hormonal suppression which will be discussed in my next article **Endometriosis Treatments.** Foregoing a diagnosis and using a flawed medical option is <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">not advised</a> for successful disease management.